Royals vs. Athletics Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has recorded 31 hits with five doubles, three triples, five home runs and eight walks.
-He has driven in 13 runs with eight stolen bases.
+- Bobby Witt Jr. has 32 hits with five doubles, three triples, six home runs, eight walks and 15 RBI.
+He's also stolen eight bases.

-- Witt Jr. takes a three-game streak with at least one hit into this matchup.
-In his last five games he is batting .217 with a double, a triple, a home run, two walks and three RBI.
+- Witt Jr. takes a four-game streak with at least one hit into this matchup.
+During his last five outings he is batting .240 with a double, a triple, two home runs, a walk and five RBI.

 Witt Jr. Recent Games